cloudify-cosmo/packman/docs/component_config.rst

 =============================

 Configuration of all components is done via a python file containing a single dict with multiple (per component) sub-dicts.
-We will call it the "components file".
+We will call it the ``components file``.
+An example `components <https://github.com/cloudify-cosmo/packman/blob/develop/packman/examples/packages.py>`_ file can get your started...

 A Component's Structure
 -----------------------